MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 Content can be automatically deleted as a result of your configured retention policies or retention labels.
 Or, specific to retention labels, content can be deleted as a result of a disposition review.

 If you choose to delete the content automatically, no further action is needed from you.
-However, you can confirm that the content was deleted.
+However, for content that was deleted as a result of a retention label, you can confirm that the content was deleted.
 For more information, see the [View pending dispositions and disposed items](#view-pending-dispositions-and-disposed-items) section on this page.

 If you choose the retention label option **Trigger a disposition review**, additional action is needed before the content is deleted.
 For more information, see the next section.